mbaumer/us_hep_funding/docs/_states/CA.md

 [Back to top](#top)
 ## CA-10 -- Rep. Josh Harder (D) -- [Wikipedia](https://en.wikipedia.org/wiki/CA-10)
 ### Committees
-Josh Harder is the #10 Republican on the House Subcommittee on Higher Education and Workforce Development
+Josh Harder is the #10 Democrat on the House Subcommittee on Higher Education and Workforce Development

 ### HEP Grants
 ```